Overview

 Pregnancy and breastfeeding

-Should you wish to plan a pregnancy while on entecavir this should be discussed carefully with your doctor first.
+If you want to plan a pregnancy while taking entecavir, this should be discussed carefully with your doctor first.

-It's important you tell us if you are pregnant or planning on getting pregnant so that we can review all of your medicines and monitor you more closely.
+It's important that you tell us if you're pregnant or planning on getting pregnant so that we can review all of your medicines and monitor you more closely.
 We may suggest using an alternative medicine.

 If you need to, use 2 reliable forms of contraception while taking entecavir to minimise the risk of unintended pregnancy.